yongbin999/inspire2/docs/proposal/proposal.md

 ## Our Products

 ###### Core product
-+	Our main product is the class timeline application that student can select and display the classes they would need to complete their degree.
++	Our main product is a class timeline application, where student can select and display the classes they would need to complete their degree.
-+	With this front end production, we can also introduce an admin product for the school/department admins to modify the class pre-reqs relationships.
-+	The admins would be easily get an estimate summary of total student plans, which can help them plan ahead in assigning professors and classrooms.
++	With this front end production, we can also introduce a product for the school/department admins to modify the class pre-reqs relationships.The admins would easily get an estimate summary of total student plans, which can help them plan ahead in assigning professors and classrooms.

 ###### Social media
-+	To built on the student timeline application, we like to add in the social media aspect, where students can publish their class histories and plans on other websites, or a link on their resume.
++	To built on the student timeline application, we like to add in the social media aspect, where students can publish their class histories and plans on other websites, or as a link on their resume.
-+	Another aspect of social media we like to implement is students can comment on a path of classes they took, and get rated by student.
++	Another aspect of social media we like to implement is student experiences, comments on the path of classes they took.
+This will be available to other and be rated/ranked.
 This will be useful for new students to read, it will be like getting advising from a former student's perspective, which is difficult to do for most new students.

 ###### Services
 +	3rd party companies and employeer can submit request(fee) for student verification to the school admins on our site.
-This will be noted in the terms of service, that anyone will have the power to verify the student profile is truely accurate.
+This will be noted in the terms of service, that anyone will have the option to verify accuracy of the student profile.
-+	Alternatively students can have the option to self-verify.
-This will keep an archive of their profile on our website like a "transcript".
-They would pay an annual fee for upkeep.
-This will be useful for any type of job, internship, research, even college applications.
++	Alternatively, students can choose self-verify(fee).
+This will archive their profile on our website like a "transcript".
+It will be useful for any type of job, internship, research, even college applications.

 ## Timeline